yangshun/tech-interview-handbook/contents/resume/guide.md

 :::tip Expert tip

-To maximize your chances of being shortlisted, I recommend getting your resume reviewed by [FAANG Tech Leads - a team of ex-FAANG hiring managers](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=resume_guide&aff=1e80c401fe7e2).
-I personally used their service during my applications and it helped me get shortlisted at multiple Bay Area FAANG companies (and more).
+To maximize your chances of being shortlisted, consider getting your resume reviewed by [FAANG Tech Leads - a team of ex-FAANG hiring managers](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=resume_guide&aff=1e80c401fe7e2).
 It is currently **70% off as part of a limited time promotion**.

 :::